patternfly/react-data-view/packages/module/patternfly-docs/content/extensions/data-view/examples/Toolbar/Toolbar.md

 ## Selection
 To allow users to select data records inside the data view, add selection support that displays a row's selection state.

-The data view toolbar can display a bulk selection component using bulkSelect.
-You can make use of a predefined [component group extension bulk select](/extensions/component-groups/bulk-select) component.
+The data view toolbar can display a bulk selection component by using the predefined [component group extension bulk select](/extensions/component-groups/bulk-select) component.

 ### Selection state

 The `useDataViewSelection` hook manages the selection state of the data view.

 **Initial values:**
-- Optional `initialSelected` array of record's identifiers selected by default
+- Optional `initialSelected` array of record's identifiers selected by default.
-- `matchOption` function to check if given record is selected
+- `matchOption` function to check if given record is selected.

-*When no `matchOption` is passed, the `Array.prototype.includes()` operation is performed on the `selected` array.*
+    - When no `matchOption` is passed, the `Array.prototype.includes()` operation is performed on the `selected` array.

 **Return values:**
-- `selected` array of currently selected records
+- `selected` array of currently selected records.
-- `isSelected` function returning the selection state for given record
+- `isSelected` function returning the selection state for given record.
-- `onSelect` callback to modify the selection state and accepting `isSelecting` flag indicating if records are changing to selected or deselected and `items` containing affected records
+- `onSelect` callback to modify the selection state and accepting `isSelecting` flag indicating if records are changing to selected or deselected and `items` containing affected records.

 ### Selection example